-St Moritz is one of the most famous skiing resort in the world as it is the first one in the world.
+St Moritz is one of the most famous skiing resorts in the world as it is the first one in the world.
 Pretty cool, uh?

-Back in the 19th century it became the first place for many people to ski as before mountains in winter were not that much used.
+Back in the 19th century, it became the first place for many people to ski as before mountains in winter was not that much used.
 Just cold, too much snow, hard to get around – it was painful.
 Now tens of thousands come to St. Moritz to ski or snowboard.

-The village itself is quite small and humble, but in winter time population of city pretty much multiples 5 times 🙂
+The village itself is quite small and humble but in wintertime population of the city pretty much multiples 5 times 🙂

 There is a very nice lake in the middle of the city you can take a walk around or even on the ice if you wish.